-The idea behind the Virtual Project Hives is to bring together multiple groups of 6 to 11 people wishing to share their projects related to biodiversity, and to help enrich those of others.
-Project hives rely on our collective intelligence to pool diversified knowledge, expertise and resources in order to launch projects of all sizes swiftly, and take them to the next level.
+The basic idea behind Virtual Project Hives is to bring together groups of 6 to 11 people who want to share their biodiversity projects, with a view to helping enrich those of others.
+Project hives focus on building collective intelligence by pooling diversified knowledge, expertise and resources in order to help advance projects of all sizes faster and further.

 Land and forests

 Sustainable climate action

 A successful first virtual hive